Jodie Whittaker: Personal life

-Whittaker met Christian Contreras, a Belizean-American actor and writer, in drama school and they married in Arizona in 2008.
-She gave birth to their daughter in April 2015.
-They now live in London and had their second child in 2022.
+Whittaker met Christian Contreras, a Belizean-American actor and writer, in drama school, and they married in Arizona in 2008.
+She gave birth to their daughter in April 2015, and had their second child in 2022.
+During filming of Doctor Who, Whittaker and her family resided in Penarth for four years.
+Besides this, by 2025 their home town had been London for more than 20 years.